emcie-co/parlant/docs/adapters/vector_db/qdrant.md

 When changing embedder types, old embedded collections persist until manually deleted.

 ### Performance
 Use Qdrant Cloud or server for production - local mode doesn't support payload indexes.
+You'll see a warning about this when using local Qdrant, which is expected and can be ignored.

 ---